Clastify logo

 Hard

-Calculate the orbital speed in the lower orbit.
+Calculate the orbital speed in the target circular orbit.

-Determine the minimum energy that must be supplied to transfer the satellite from the lower circular orbit to the higher circular orbit, ignoring losses.
+Calculate the ideal energy that must be supplied to place the satellite from rest on the surface into the target circular orbit.

 Question 41